JonasGeiping/linear_cross_entropy_loss/README.md

 This solution owes a lot to the implementation of `mgmalek`, which is posted here: https://github.com/mgmalek/efficient_cross_entropy.
-You can think of this implementation as a more feature-complete version of the same chunking strategy, with gains through additional fusions of everything else into matrix multiplications prologues/epilogues, and some changes to preserve accuracy.
+You can think of this implementation as a more feature-complete version of the same chunking strategy, with gains through additional fusions of everything else into matrix multiplication prologues/epilogues, and some changes to preserve accuracy.
 The whole thing was written after reading https://github.com/pytorch/pytorch/issues/124480, which contains a lot of interesting input from `YouJiacheng` and from the PyTorch team.
 I somewhat assume that this kind of performance optimization will eventually be entirely subsumed by improvements to `torch.compile`.